Unsustainable oil services demand to hit U.S. shale boom: Halliburton

-ISTANBUL The U.S. shale drilling boom is likely to ease next year as demand on the industry's service sector is unsustainable, Halliburton's (HAL.N) business development head said on Tuesday.
+ISTANBUL (Reuters) - The U.S. shale drilling boom is likely to ease next year as demand on the industry's service sector is unsustainable, Halliburton's (HAL.N) business development head said on Tuesday.

 The number of rigs drilling for oil in the United States rose to 763 last week, the highest in more than two years, showing that despite oil trading below $50 a barrel, shale oil explorers are still ramping up activity.